rosneuro/rosneuro_buffers_ringbuffer/README.md

 # ROS-Neuro RingBuffer package
 The package provides the implementation of a RingBuffer.
 The implemented data replacement policy is FIFO.

+## Usage
+The buffer can be configured by means of the set function (*bool Buffer\<T\>::set(unsigned int nrows, unsigned int ncols)*) or by yaml configuration and parameter server.
+The only mandatory parameter is the **size** of the buffer.
+In the case the buffer is used without being configured, it will throws a std::runtime exception.

+For usability, the internal resources of the buffer are set during the first call to the function *bool RingBuffer\<T\>::add(const DynamicMatrix\<T\>& in)*.
+This effectively reduces the performances during the first call, but it allows to deduce the number of channels at runtime.

 ## Example of RingBuffer (with YAML configuration)
 ```cpp
 #include <ros/ros.h>